zadoke/CPTrainBot/README.md

 1. Clone the repository.
 2. Rename the `config_example.json` file to `config.json`.
 3. Fill in the following fields in the `config.json` file with your Discord bot token and the Client ID.
+4. Fill the .env file with your backend URL.
-4. Install the required packages with the following command: `npm install`.
+5. Install the required packages with the following command: `npm install`.
-5. Run the following command to deploy the slash commands: `node deploy-commands.js`
+6. Run the following command to deploy the slash commands: `node deploy-commands.js`
+7. Build and run the [backend](https://github.com/zadoke/CPTrainBot-backend#installation).

 ## Usage

-To start CPTrainBot, run the following command: `node .`.
+To start CPTrainBot, make sure that the backend is running.
+Then run the following command: `node .`.

 CPTrainBot uses Discord Slash Commands.
 Here's a list of available commands: